Krushna-Prasad-Sahoo/test-android/README.md

      - targetSdk = 34
   - Then click `Sync now` -> wait for a minute & then build.
 It will be done successfully.

-3. I tried only puuting a single image in `LinerLayout` and it worked.
+3. I tried only puting a single image in `LinerLayout` and it worked.
 Now I will try with some text -> then will try the same app I was trying before "some scrolling text sandwiched between two images".